sq8vps/kiwitun/readme.md

 cmake ..
 make
 ```
 From now on you should be able to run kiwitun from current directory (*build*).
+**Notice**: If you are building kiwitun without Cmake you need to link *pthread* library to the executable.

 ### Installation